James Gordon Lindsay

-James Gordon Lindsay (June 18, 1906 – April 1, 1973) was a revivalist preacher, author, and founder of Christ for the Nations Institute.
+James Gordon Lindsay (June 18, 1906 – April 1, 1973) was a revivalist preacher, author, and founder of Christ for the Nations Institute in Dallas.

 Born in Zion, Illinois, Lindsay's parents were disciples of John Alexander Dowie, the father of healing revivalism in America.
 After the family moved to Portland, Oregon, the young boy was influenced by John G. Lake and converted to Pentecostalism by Charles Fox Parham.
 At the age of eighteen he began his ministry as a traveling evangelist, conducting meetings in Assembly of God, British Israelite churches and other Pentecostal groups.
 By 1940 he was organizing large convention meetings, including the 1940 Anglo-Saxon World Federation meetings in Vancouver.

 In 1947 he began serving as campaign manager and publicist for William Branham, with whom he established Voice of Healing magazine in 1948.
 Lindsay gradually took over full management of the Voice of Healing association which helped launch and popularize the ministries of Oral Roberts, A. A. Allen, and dozens of other prominent evangelists.
 In 1971, Lindsay renamed the organization Christ For The Nations to reflect the growing missionary focus of the organization.
 He led the organization until his death.

 Biography

 James Gordon Lindsay was born and raised in an atmosphere of healing and Pentecostal experience.
 He was born in Zion City, Illinois, on June 18, 1906.
 His parents were Thomas Lindsay and Effie (Ramsey) Lindsay.
 They were followers of John Alexander Dowie, a famous healing evangelist of the late 1800s who claimed to be the return of Elijah the Prophet and founded Zion as a religious commune.
 When the city went bankrupt, after the fall of Dowie, the Lindsay family moved to a Christian community led by Pisgah Finis E. Yoakum in California, and then to Portland, Oregon.
 Lindsay converted to Pentecostalism during a meeting led by Charles Fox Parham, an early leader of the Pentecostal movement in Topeka, Kansas.
 He then developed a relationship with John G. Lake, who had also been a follower of Dowie, and who was leading the Divine Healing Mission in Spokane, Washington and Portland, Oregon.
 During the 1920s, Lindsay traveled with Lake in mission campaigns in California and the southern states.
-Then he became a pastor of a Foursquare Gospel church in California before later returning to Oregon, where he married Freda Schimpf.
+Then he became a pastor of a Foursquare Gospel church in California before returning later to Oregon, where he married Freda Schimpf.

 Lindsay was involved with the British Israelite movement and was the organizer of the 1940 Anglo Saxon World Federation Convention held during March in Vancouver, Canada.
-Speakers at the event included Canadian minister Clem Davies, a KKK recruiter and promoter of an early version of Christian Identity Theology.
+Speakers at the event included Canadian minister Clem Davies, a KKK sympathizer and promoter of British Israelism.
 When World War II broke out, Lindsay accepted a call to become pastor of a church in Ashland, Oregon in early 1940.